Koen-vdl/Conda-and-Bioconda-tutorial/README.md

 SSH Login to your Linux server

-Then from your HOME directory:
+Then from your HOME directory run:

 ```
 >$ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```

+After the download of the installer finished we can in run it.
-Now we can install it, we will use the `-b` and `-s` switches for *silent mode* and *no post install scripts* respectively.
+We will use the `-b` and `-s` switches for *silent mode* and *no post install scripts* respectively.

 ```
 >$ sh Miniconda3-latest-Linux-x86_64.sh -b -s
 ```

-We can watch it install and show the following:
+We can watch it install and print the following to the screen:

 ```
 PREFIX=/home/ubuntu/miniconda3